 Tradelink Group is a multinational business, specialising in procuring, machining, shipping and marketing hardwoods.
-The main operating company is Tradelink Wood Products Limited in the UK.
-All the subsidiary companies in the Group [Tradelink Madeiras Ltda; Tradelink Wood Products Inc; Tradelink Wood Products Corp; Tradelink Wood Products (Pty) Ltd.] are owned 100% and the consolidated audited accounts represent all the activities of the Tradelink Group.
+The main trading company is Tradelink Wood Products Limited in the UK.
+All the subsidiary companies in the Tradelink Holdings Group are owned 100% and the consolidated accounts represent all the activities of the Tradelink Group.

-• There is a transparent ownership and control structure and no trading above Tradelink Wood Products Limited (UK). (i.e. no profits in low tax jurisdictions).

-The ultimate beneficial ownership of the Tradelink group is the Consyl Trust (Schey Family) which owns 72% of the holding company.
+- There is a transparent ownership and control structure and no trading above Tradelink Wood Products Limited (UK). (i.e. no profits in low tax jurisdictions). - The ultimate beneficial ownership of the Tradelink group is the Consyl Trust (Schey Family) which owns 72% of the holding company.